Clusters & Environments

 For air-gapped Kubernetes clusters with restricted inbound and outbound traffic, Devtron enables seamless management using isolated clusters.
 While these are not actual clusters with API endpoints, they provide a convenient way to deploy applications in such environments.

-On the Add Cluster screen, select Add Kubernetes Cluster.
+1. On the New Cluster modal window, select Add Isolated Cluster.

 You have successfully configured an isolated cluster.